Sorcim: The birth of SuperCalc

 In 1980 at one of the local monthly computer industry poker parties, Bill Godbout introduced Richard Frank to Adam Osborne.
-Lee Felsenstein was developing the industry's first portable computer for Adam's new company, and he needed a CP/M BIOS.
+Lee Felsenstein was developing the industry's first portable computer for Adam Osborne's new company, and he needed a CP/M BIOS.
 This computer was released as the Osborne 1.

 In late Fall of 1980, Adam was looking for a spreadsheet for the Osborne 1.
 His efforts to acquire rights to VisiCalc were disappointing, so he asked Sorcim if they would be interested in developing a spreadsheet that would be competitive with VisiCalc, and develop it in time to showcase it at the West Coast Computer Faire in April 1981.
 The company accepted the challenge, working days on contract programming (a CHILL compiler for Siemens) and nights on the Osborne BIOS and SuperCalc.
 With Martin Herbach as the lead architect, the company hired Gary Balleisen, as the lead developer, to implement a demo version of the application.
-Someone selected the name SuperCalc.

 The product was introduced in April 1981 at the West Coast Computer Faire in the Osborne booth.
 The enthusiastic reception surprised the Sorcim folks.
 SuperCalc was written in assembly code using Sorcim's ACT assembler.
 Eventually SuperCalc was ported to over 150 different hardware platforms - from the Osborne 1 to the Zenith Z89.
 By the 18-month mark, the company had sold over 250,000 copies of the original SuperCalc.
 During this period, the company estimated that VisiCalc's market share was about 85% and SuperCalc was about 15%.
 There were some other early spreadsheet programs, but these two programs shared essentially the entire market.